-Federal Court Finds ICOs May Be Securities for Purposes of Criminal ProsecutionOn September 28, 2018 by Schnader in News
+Federal Court Finds ICOs May Be Securities for Purposes of Criminal ProsecutionOn September 28, 2018 by Schnader in Criminal Defense

 For the first time, a federal court has determined that initial coin offerings (“ICOs”) may be considered investment contracts for the purposes of a criminal securities fraud prosecution by the Department of Justice.
 The case, United States v.
 Zaslavskiy, represents a potentially groundbreaking decision about the jurisdiction of U.S. agencies in the fight against cryptocurrency related fraud.